YellowDudeIsMe/precise-COBEN-calculator/README.md

 If you wanna run the source code (`source_code.cpp`), you're gonna need [Boost libraries](https://www.boost.org/) downloaded.

-And finally, if you managed to scroll down here and ~~hopefully~~ read all of this... thank you so much!.
+And finally, if you managed to scroll down here and ~~hopefully~~ read all of this... thank you so much!
 If you need anything, you can contact me via my Discord (yellowdude).
 Have a nice day! :sparkling_heart:

 ~YellowDude